 As soon as further survey details and information concerning the wreck become available, shipping and relevant authorities should be informed immediately.

-As survey information and updates are received, mariners should be informed through Maritime Safety Information (MSI) systems, including EGC, NAVTEX and NtoM.
+As survey information and updates are received, mariners should be informed through MSI systems, including EGC, NAVTEX and NtoM.

 Consider whether continuation of VTS is necessary